Style-Forge/hub/docs/colors/index.md

 ```

 ::: info
-Рекомендуется использовать пакет по умолчанию.
+It is recommended to use the package by default.
-Если вы решите использовать другую опцию (10/20) **lightness gradient**, то стоит определиться с цветом и загрузить её отдельно.
+If you decide to use another option (10/20) **lightness gradient**, you should choose the color and upload it separately.
-Пример: <a href="#custom-usage">Custom usage</a>
+Example: <a href="#custom-usage">Custom usage</a>
 :::

 ## Usage